-- Manage the water quality monitoring contract - Prepare the Annual Report to the Colorado Water Quality Control Commission - Ensure periodic outside Peer Review is solicited at appropriate times - Coordinate the monitoring program and budgetary needs arising from regulatory changes and new facility monitoring needs (e.g., PRFs) - Identify and coordinate monitoring needs for any new special studies (see footnote 1 on the bottom of page 3 for more detail re: special studies) - Periodically review and revise, as needed, the Sampling Program Objectives (see Section 3.0) - Ensure the monitoring program complies with Regulation 72 requirements (see Section 4.0) - Provide periodic review and updates to this SAP/QAPP (see Section 5.0)
+- Manage the water quality monitoring contract - Prepare the Annual Report to the Colorado Water Quality Control Commission - Ensure periodic outside Peer Review is solicited at appropriate times - Coordinate the monitoring program and budgetary needs arising from regulatory changes and new facility monitoring needs (e.g., PRFs) - Identify and coordinate monitoring needs for any new special studies - Periodically review and revise, as needed, the Sampling Program Objectives (see Section 3.0) - Ensure the monitoring program complies with Regulation 72 requirements (see Section 4.0) - Provide periodic review and updates to this SAP/QAPP (see Section 5.0)

-7.4 Sampling Teams and Structure
+7.4.
+Sampling Teams and Structure

-The monitoring consultant shall be responsible for implementing sampling requirements per the SAP/QAPP.
+The monitoring consultant shall be responsible for implementing sampling requirements per the SAP/QAPP, as more specifically identified in Exhibit A, the "2018 Sampling and Analysis Program - Scope of Work".
 All personnel involved in the investigation and in the generation of data are a part of the overall project and quality assurance program.
 The following roles have specifically delegated responsibilities, which is structured to ensure the highest quality of data collection, management, and reporting.

-7.4.1 Project Manager
+7.4.1.Project Manager